dde-labs/self-airflow-min/README.md

 ### Process Template

-The template for the DAG generator that use for an input will store in `./dags/conf` directory.
+The template for the DAG generator that use for an input will store in the `./dags/conf` directory.

 ```yaml
 stream_id: "<stream-name>"